-• Agency o y: One-off costs for implementing the ISS: 1.5 mln EUR 0 (estimates to be confirmed) Ongoing costs for maintaining the ISS: 0.3 mln EUR • Railwa (estimates to be confirmed) y operators 0 One-off costs for setting-up interfaces to the ISS: 0.3 mln EUR (estimates to be confirmed) 0 Ongoing costs for maintaining the interfaces to the ISS: 0.1 mln EUR (estimates to be confirmed) Nation al Safety Authorities: 0 One-off costs for setting-up interfaces to the ISS: 0.3 mln EUR (estimates to be confirmed)

-0 Ongoing costs for maintaining the interfaces to the ISS: 0.1 mln EUR (estimates to be confirmed) 02: Agency : 0 One-off costs for implementing the ISS: 2mln EUR 0 Ongoing costs for maintaining the ISS: 0.54 mln EUR Railway operators 0 Une-off costs for setting-up interfaces to the ISS: 0.5 Angeling costs for maintaining the interfaces to the ISS: 0 0.2 mln FLIR Nation: al Safety Authorities: 0 Nution One-off costs for setting-up interfaces to the ISS: 0.5 mln EUR 0 Ongoing costs for maintaining the interfaces to the ISS: 0.2 mln EUR Oth an an ata Other costs Other ongoing costs - check of application of CSM ASLP (National Safety NSAs would be e required as part of their tasks viz-a-viz to check the application of the ne CSM ASLP by operators (similar to the case for the CSM RA, CSM SMS a nd CSM MON) and take appropriate enforcement actions as required.
-Other ongoing costs - trainina (Railway operators) This training sh ould focus exclusively on the new elements in the CSM ASLP and not include elements from general safety management or other requirem ents from existing EU legislation.
-Further details provided IN Annex EcoEv 1 Other ongoing costs - data quality control and legal handling (Agency) Further details provided in Annex EcoEv1 Other benefits and has forward on the honofite linked to without Our analysis ab ove has focused on the benefits linked to failway lower accident related costs) However, other specific stakeholders may also have benef fits (notably the list of stakeholders listed in Section 1.3) e.g. ECMs. railw vay manufacturers and other national authorities.
-J, , Total benefits
+- Agency: - One-off costs for implementing the ISS: 2mln EUR - Ongoing costs for maintaining the ISS: 0.54 mln EUR - Railway operators (apportioned from the estimated costs at country level): - One-off costs for setting-up interfaces to the ISS: 0.75 mln EUR - Ongoing costs for maintaining the interfaces to the ISS: 0.3 mln EUR - National Safety Authorities (apportioned from the estimated costs at country level): - One-off costs for setting-up interfaces to the ISS: 0.75 mln FUR - Ongoing costs for maintaining the interfaces to the ISS: 0.3 mln EUR

+Other costs

+Other ongoing costs - check of application of CSM ASLP (National Safety Authorities)

+NSAs would be required as part of their tasks vis-à-vis to check the application of the CSM ASLP by operators (similar to the case for the CSM RA, CSM SMS and CSM MON) and take appropriate enforcement actions as required.

+Other ongoing costs - training (Railway operators)

+This training should focus exclusively on the new elements in the CSM ASLP without including elements from general safety management or other requirements from existing EU legislation.
+Further details provided in Annex EcoEv 1

+Other ongoing costs - data quality control and legal handling (Agency) Further details provided in Annex EcoEv 1

+Other benefits

+Our analysis above has focused on the benefits linked to railway operators, national safety authorities and society (benefits through lower accident related costs).
+However, other specific stakeholders may also have benefits (notably the list of stakeholders in Section 1.3), e.g. ECMs, railway manufacturers and other national authorities.

+Total benefits